Flexible Nonparametric Inference for Causal Effects under the Front-Door Model: Causal front-door model

-Various methods have been developed to infer the adjustment functional using the observed data.
-These methods include propensity score matching \citep{rosenbaum83propensity}, g-computation \citep{robins86new}, (stabilized) inverse probability of treatment weighting \citep{hernan2006estimating}, augmented inverse probability of treatment weighting \citep{robins94estimation}, and targeted minimum loss based estimation \citep{van2006targeted}.
-In the presence of unmeasured confounders, denoted by $U$ in Fig.~\ref{fig:graphs}(a), the ACE is no longer identifiable in this model, and any inference based on the adjustment formula is likely to be biased.
+Various methods have been developed to infer the back-door adjustment formulae from observed data, including propensity score matching \citep{rosenbaum83propensity}, g-computation \citep{robins86new}, (stabilized) IPTW \citep{hernan2006estimating}, augmented IPTW \citep{robins1994estimation}, and TMLE \citep{van2006targeted}.
+However, in the presence of unmeasured confounders ($U$ in Fig.~\ref{fig:graphs}(a)), the ATE and ATT are no longer identifiable, and any inference based on the back-door adjustment formulae are likely to be biased.

-As an alternative to the conditionally ignorable model, Pearl proposed the front-door model \citep{pearl1995causal}, which enables the identification of ACE even in the presence of unmeasured confounders $U$.
-The core idea of this model is to identify a potentially multivariate set of mediators $M$ that intersect all directed paths from $A$ to $Y$ and share no unmeasured confounders with either the treatment or the outcome.
-The DAG representation of the front-door model is shown in Fig.~\ref{fig:graphs}(b).
-These conditions correspond to the absence of dashed edges in Fig.~\ref{fig:graphs}(b), where $U_{AM}$ and $U_{MY}$ encode unmeasured confounding sources between the treatment-mediator and mediator-outcome pairs, respectively.
-A generalized version of front-door model allows for the existence of observed common causes $X$ between treatment, mediator, and outcome, as shown in Fig.~\ref{fig:graphs}(c).
-This generalized version is the main focus of this work.
+As an alternative to the back-door, Pearl proposed the front-door model \citep{pearl1995causal}, which enables causal identification even in the presence of unmeasured confounders between treatment $A$ and outcome $Y$.
+It relies on mediators $M$ that intercept all directed paths from $A$ to $Y$ and share no unmeasured confounders with either.
+These conditions correspond to the absence of dashed gray edges in Fig.~\ref{fig:graphs}(b), where $U_{AM}$ and $U_{MY}$ denote unmeasured confounding between treatment-mediator and mediator-outcome, respectively.
+We consider a generalized front-door model that additionally allows observed common causes $X$ of $A$, $M$, and $Y$ (Fig.~\ref{fig:graphs}(c)).